 Mission

-Our research collaborative includes faculty, graduate students, and undergraduate students who are interested in communication, immigration, and reducing inequities.
-Guided by a social ecological model of resilience, we use quantitative and qualitative methods to examine how stressors, rooted in structural barriers, are associated with the health and wellbeing of immigrant youth.
-We focus on undocumented immigration, family separation and reunification, interpreting for adult family members under stressful conditions, and racial/ethnic discrimination.
-In addition, we conduct research that identifies promotive factors at different levels (e.g., individual, interpersonal, community, institutional, cultural, state, and federal) to cultivate resilience and promote thriving.
+Our research collaborative includes faculty, graduate students, and undergraduate students who are interested in communication, migration, and reducing inequities.
+Guided by a social ecological model, we use quantitative and qualitative methods to examine how stressors, rooted in structural barriers, are associated with the health and wellbeing of migrant youth and their families.
+We focus on undocumented immigration, migration-based family separation, interpreting for adult family members under stressful conditions, and racial/ethnic discrimination.
+In addition, we conduct research that identifies promotive factors at different levels (e.g., individual, interpersonal, community, institutional, cultural, state, and federal) to reduce inequities and promote thriving.

 Research

-Using a social ecological model of resilience, our research focuses on four primary areas: (1) undocumented immigration, (2) language brokering, (3) immigrant family separation and reunification, and (4) communication-focused substance-use prevention.
+Using a social ecological model, our research focuses on four primary areas: (1) undocumented immigration, (2) language brokering, (3) migration-based family separation, and (4) communication-focused substance-use prevention.

 Findings